asyncapi/template-for-generator-templates/README.md

 ##### AsyncAPI Document

-Check out [template/index.js](template/index.js) file to see an example of how you can access the contents of the AsyncAPI document:
+Check out the [template/index.js](template/index.js) file to see an example of how you can access the contents of the AsyncAPI document:

 ```js
 /*